-The Department of Recreational Services promotes healthy lifestyles through exceptional recreational programs, services, and facilities.
+The department of Recreational Services, within the Division of Student Affairs, promotes healthy lifestyles through exceptional recreational programs, services, and facilities.

 The Department of Recreational Services will be the leader in recreational programs among urban universities serving a diverse student body.

 The Department of Recreational Services was formed in 1973 with the task of developing recreational programs and overseeing the operations of the newly built Physical Education Building – what is now called the Sports Arena.
 The building shared offices and program space with the Health, Physical Education, Recreation, and Dance academic departments and the Athletic Department.
 Outdoor intramural sports were hosted at Piedmont Park until the State of Georgia offered property at Panthersville in the late 1970’s.
 Frank B. Jernigan served as the department’s first Director of Recreational Services.

 The Indian Creek Recreation Area was purchased by the university in 1938.
 Recreational Services took responsibility for the swimming pool in 1974 and for the rest of the 15.5 acres, including the tennis courts and Indian Creek Lodge in 1991.
 The first Challenge Program ropes course was added in 1985.
 A new ropes course and outpost was built in 2014.